 - Abnormal, sudden movements of arms and legs

-The doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-This will include a careful exam of your heart.
+Your doctor will ask about your symptoms and medical history and perform a physical exam will be done.
+You may undergo tests including:

 - Blood tests